intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_nano.md

     print(f'avg_loss: {total_loss / num}')
 ```

-The `TorchNano` (`bigdl.nano.pytorch.TorchNano`) class is the place where we integrate most optimizations.
-It extends PyTorch Lightning's `LightningLite` class and has a few more parameters and methods specific to BigDL-Nano.
+The `TorchNano` (`bigdl.nano.pytorch.TorchNano`) class is what we use to accelerate raw pytorch code.
+By using it, we only need to make very few changes to accelerate custom training loop.

-We can accelerate the train loop above by the following steps:
+We only need the following steps:

 - define a class `MyNano` derived from our `TorchNano`
 - copy all codes into the `train` method of `MyNano`
 - add one line to setup model, optimizer and dataloader
+- replace the `loss.backward()` with `self.backward(loss)`

 ```python
 import os